-Message stating that some website that Internet users are about to visit is blocked due to recent spam bot like activity is a scam.
-This online message is created by Cyber criminals who are hoping that unsuspecting PC users will fall for this trickery and will fill out some deceptive online surveys.
-This fake message is displayed when computer users tries to access some popular websites, for example ebay.com, amazon.com, google.com, paypal.com etc. Redirects to 126.96.36.199 are applied by a Trojan infection which modifies one's operating system's Hosts file.
+This message reports that a website that the user has attempted to visit is blocked due to recent 'spam bot activity'.
+This is a scam, an online message created by cyber criminals who hope that unsuspecting PC users will fall for their trickery and complete deceptive online surveys.
+This fake message is displayed when computer users attempt to access popular websites such as eBay.com, Amazon.com, Google.com, PayPal.com, etc. Redirects to 184.108.40.206 are applied by a Trojan infection, which modifies the operating system Hosts file.

-Notice that none of legitimate websites will ever use deceptive online surveys to check if the user accessing their website is a real human.
-The main purpose of creating such Hosts file hijacker is collecting affiliate commissions - every time computer user who falls for such trickery fills out the survey Cyber criminals gets payed by rogue affiliate markets.
-Internet users shouldn't fill any online surveys when asked by this deceptive message - it's a scam.
-Notice that these deceptive online surveys most commonly tries to trick Internet users into subscribing for costly mobile services and collects one's personal information.
-If your Internet browsers shows you a message "This website has been blocked for you!" and forces you into filling online surveys you can be sure that your computer in infected with a Hosts file modifying Trojan - ignore this message and eliminate this security infection from your computer.
+Note that no legitimate websites use deceptive online surveys to verify whether the user accessing their website is human.
+The main purpose of creating a Hosts file hijacker such as this, is to collect affiliate commissions - each time computer users fall for this trickery and complete the survey, cyber criminals receive revenue via rogue affiliate markets.
+Do not complete any online surveys when requested by this deceptive message - it is a scam.
+Note that these deceptive online surveys often try to trick Internet users into subscribing for costly mobile services and they also collect personal information.
+If your Internet browser/s displays the message, "This website has been blocked for you!", and encourages you to complete online surveys, your computer in infected with a Hosts file-modifying Trojan.
+Ignore this message and eliminate this security infection from your computer.

-Internet users shouldn't trust this message, it's a scam created by Cyber criminals.
-Browser redirects to 188.8.131.52 is a consequence of Trojan infection.
-Most commonly such security threats are being spread using malicious websites and drive-by downloads.
-There are many case when computer users gets tricked into downloading this Trojan by websites offering to download "Facebook hack", "Wifi password hack" and "Free Xbox Live Gold Code Generator".
-Best way of protecting one's computer from such Hosts file hijackers is using a legitimate antivirus and anti-spyware programs.
-If you see such message when trying to access some popular website you shouldn't trust it and you shouldn't fill any online surveys - use the provided removal guide and eliminate this scam from your computer.
+Internet users should not trust this message.
+It is a scam created by cyber criminals.
+Browser redirects to 220.127.116.11 are a consequence of Trojan infection.
+Commonly, these security threats are proliferated using malicious websites and drive-by downloads.
+There are many cases of computer users being tricked into downloading this Trojan through websites offering to download 'Facebook hack', 'Wifi password hack', and 'Free Xbox Live Gold Code Generator'.
+The best way to protecting your computer from Hosts file hijackers is to use legitimate antivirus and anti-spyware programs.
+If you observe such a message when attempting to access popular websites, do not trust it and do not complete any online surveys.
+Use the removal guide provided to eliminate this scam from your computer.

-Deceptive messages which are used to trick Internet users into filling online surveys:
+Deceptive messages used to trick Internet users into filling online surveys:

 "This website has been blocked for you!